guardian/csnx/README.md

 ### Requirements

+_You'll be prompted to install any missing requirements when needed..._

 - [`fnm`](https://github.com/Schniz/fnm) is used behind the scenes to ensure all user tasks are run with the correct Node version.
-You'll be prompted to install it if it's not available.